The Best 15 Sources of Plant-Based Protein

 Almonds (1 ounce = 6 grams of protein)

 Almonds are the perfect snack to bring with you anywhere you go.
 Just one ounce, or 23 almonds, contains a massive amount of nutrients including fiber, protein, vitamin E, and much more.
 And thanks to the fiber and fat, almonds are also very filling, so they can satisfy your hunger between meals.
-Try out these ways that nutritionists sneak more protein into their diets.
+(The health benefits of almonds don’t stop there either!)

 Seitan (3 ounces = 15 grams of protein)